alonsomadrigal04/DnD_obsidian/Diccionário de Énosis.md

-Ciclo - Periodo de 10 dias,
+Ciclo - Periodo de 10 días,